Benefits of Rebounding Exercises – Introduction

 What are the health benefits of trampoline rebounding?

-Whether you have your rebounder for home use or go to rebounding workouts at your local gym, it’s good to know that this enjoyable aerobic exercise is doing you good.
+Whether you have your rebounder for home use or go to rebounding workouts at your local gym, it’s good to know that this enjoyable low-impact exercise is doing you good.

 Just bouncing gently on a trampoline can be very beneficial.

-Once you have mastered the basics of rebounding, you can start to perform additional exercises, such as tuck jumps, waist twists, side to side “ski jumps,” straddle jumps, and you can even use a jump rope too.
+Once you have mastered the basics of rebounding, you can start to perform an additional variety of exercises, such as tuck jumps, waist twists, side to side “ski jumps,” straddle jumps, and you can even use a jump rope too.

-Despite technically being a high-impact exercise, the rebounder absorbs virtually all of the landing force, making it very easy on your joints.
+Despite being a high-intensity exercise, the rebounder absorbs virtually all of the landing force, making it very easy on your joints.

 This loading and unloading of your tissues, combined with an increase in fluid circulation, has a profound effect on many aspects of your health.